10 min read

 According to Business Insider, 82% of businesses fail due to cash flow problems.
 A cash flow shortage happens when more money is flowing out of a business than is flowing into the business.
-That means, during a cash flow shortage, you might not have enough money to cover payroll or other operating expenses.
+That means that during a cash flow shortage, you might not have enough money to cover payroll or other operating expenses.

-When business leaders have no strategy or plan in place for handling a cash flow shortage, a cash flow crisis occurs.
+When business leaders have no cash flow strategy or plan in place for handling a cash flow shortage, a cash flow crisis occurs.
 In the event of a cash flow crisis, you need to be ready to take action to save your business from an untimely demise.

 1. Adjust Your Business Plan to Improve Profit Margins

 Encountering a cash flow shortage should lead you to closely inspect your business plan, processes, operations, and expenses.
-You need to determine why you encountered a cash flow shortage, whether it will be a recurring problem and you will also need to put a plan in place to handle future shortages.
+You need to determine why you encountered a cash flow shortage and whether it will be a recurring problem.
+You will also need to put a plan in place to handle future shortages.

 Use job costing to look at your business's profit and loss statements and profit margins based on individual categories within your company (jobs, clients, employees, events, marketing strategies, products, and services) to determine which areas of your business are the most and least profitable.
-This will help you adjust your business plan to focus on services that generate the most profit, let go of clients who might be costing you more money than you realize, optimize your pricing structure and also identify areas of waste or unnecessary expense to remove from your operations.
+This will help you adjust your business plan to focus on services that generate the most profit, let go of clients who might be costing you more money than you realize, optimize your pricing structure, and identify areas of waste or unnecessary expense to remove from your operations.

 2. Accelerate Your Receivables